rticommunity/rtiperftest/srcDoc/md/command_line_examples.md

 * If you are running on 2 unequal machines, i.e., one machine is faster (has better processors) than another, you will see better performance by running the Publisher on the slower machine.

-* To measure CPU usage while running these tests, use "top" or a similar utility.
+* To measure CPU usage while running these tests, use "-cpu" argument or TOP utility.

 ## 1-to-1, Multicast, Best Latency as a Function of Message Size